devleaks/golfleague/common/docs/guide/Rules.md

 or any other common golf game format.

 Rules for Tournament (resp.
-Season), regulates how two or more Matches (resp.
+Season), regulates how two or more Rounds (resp.
 Tournaments) get combined to elect a winner.

 Post Competition Rules